Learning Ecosystems for Human Flourishing

 Luigi Giussani Foundation (Uganda)

-Shared values are essential - universities must link teaching, research and community service to the development priorities of their region.
+Shared values are key - universities must connect teaching, research, and community service to the development agenda in their region

 Dessy Aliandrina